 10. How to describe hands: 6 ways to make characters real

-What do your characters’ hands tell the reader about their background, personality and other elements?
+What do your characters’ hands tell the reader about them?
 Read tips for describing hands.

 11. How to describe clothing in a story: Creating characters

 What do characters’ clothing say about their status and position?
 How can you use clothing to contrast characters’ personalities?
 Read tips on these aspects of character clothing description and more.